Certified Local Governments

 - What is a Certified Local Government?

-- What is the average amount of a CLG grant?
+- What are the benefits of becoming a CLG?

 - Who should I contact for more information about CLG grants?